 The plans are governed by Hatfield Township Board of Commissioners who are responsible for the management of the assets of the plans.
 Management of the Police Plan is vested in the Police Pension Committee which is appointed by the Township Commissioners, and consists of five members - two Commissioners, the Township Manager, the Finance Director and a member of the police bargaining unit.
 Management of the NU Plan is vested in the NU Pension Committee which is appointed by the Township Commissioners, and consists of four members - two Commissioners, the Township Manager, and the Finance Director.

-Notes to Financial Statemen December 31, 2015
+December 31, 2016

 B. Plan Descriptions (Continued)

 Plan Membership